Is Your Body Craving B12?

 Symptoms of Vitamin B12 Malnutrition

 Our bodies send out unpleasant signals when they crave essential nutrients.
 Early vitamin B12 cravings include decreased energy: weakness, fatigue, light-headedness, rapid heartbeat (tachycardia), panting; dermatological and dental indictions: pallor, easy bruising, sore tongue, bleeding gums; gastric disturbance: upset stomach, weight loss, diarrhea or constipation.
-Vitamin B12 deficiency can ultimately lead to several neurological and cardiovascular problems, including paresthesia, depression and dementia cardiac distress.
+Vitamin B12 deficiency can ultimately lead to several neurological and cardiovascular problems, including paresthesia (numb or painful extremities), depression, dementia and cardiac distress.

 Vitamin B12 is required for proper red blood cell formation, neurological function, and DNA synthesis.

 A normally functioning liver stores an adequate reserve of vitamin B12 for several years.
 Vegans are advised to have their B12 level checked every two years via methylmalonic acid (MAA) urine testing due to the unreliability of blood tests.
 Algae and other plant foods contain B12-analogues (false B12) that can imitate true B12 in blood tests while actually interfering with B12 metabolism.
 Values below approximately 170–250 pg/mL (120–180 picomol/L) for adults indicate a vitamin B12 deficiency.
 [3,4]